ShySpaceSheep/ShySpaceSheep/README.md

 # About Me
+**NOTE: I've yet to complete my exploration of GitHub's features so things might look empty just yet.
+In the meantime, this README file is under construction!**

 Hello!
 You are in ShySpaceSheep's GitHub profile!

-I've yet to complete my exploration of GitHub's features so things might look empty just yet.

-**In the meantime, this README file is under construction!**

 I've worked with these programming languages in one way or another:

 ![image](https://user-images.githubusercontent.com/82251402/152732531-8761efb5-09bc-4ecf-a6cf-eb47b26ecabc.png)